THE SHOW = WORKMANSHIP AND COLLECTIBILITY CLASSES ONLY!

 RAFFLES AND AUCTIONS:

 This is a fundraiser show so of course there will be raffles!
-Raffles will be active throughout the day with drawings held at 3:00PM.
+Raffle ticket sales will be active throughout the day, with drawings held at 3:00PM.
 We are gladly accepting donations for the raffles up to and including the show date.

 FINISH DEFINITIONS: